 No. However, depending on whether the implant is inserted in front or behind the pectoral muscle, breast implants may make a Breast Self Examination difficult.
 Implants may also make it harder for a doctor to interpret a mammogram.

 Vitamin D, which we get through sun exposure, is known to be beneficial to our health.
 Many believe that vitamin D from the sun and other places, may in fact lower your cancer risk.
 Although it is well known that prolonged exposure to the sun can cause skin cancer.
 Can A Woman Who Has Just Given Birth, Breast Feed A Baby If She Has Breast Cancer?
-According to Dr. Susan Love s Breast Book, a child who drinks from a cancerous breast will not get cancer.
+A child who drinks from a cancerous breast will not get cancer.
 However, a cancerous breast will not produce much milk.
 Women who are receiving treatment for breast cancer should not breastfeed.

 Yes.
 Although women are at a much higher risk, the National Cancer Institute reports that approximately 1700 men per year are diagnosed in the United States.